LENNOX COMMUNITY GARDENS

 Annona muricata

-This particular plant has been grown from 2 x seedlings.
+This particular plant has been grown from two seedlings.
 The western plant is 'Arusha' and the eastern plant is 'Sweet'.

 A tangy cousin of the custard apple tree.
 With an aroma similar to pineapple, the flavour of the fruit is a combination of strawberries, apple and sour citrus, contrasting with an underlying thick creamy texture reminiscent of banana.